 - Avoid a straight stream nozzle pattern.

 These materials kill the mites after they have already started to feed and to affect how the developing bud will grow.
 Because of this, distorted buds can appear on trees that have been treated successfully.
 More of these buds will appear the later that trees are treated.
 However, live mites will not be present in these buds, and there will be a healthy shoot that will grow the following season.
 It is only the bud scales surrounding the shoot that are distorted.
 Examination with a handlens or under a microscope is required to determine if mites are present.

 Retreatment the following year may not be necessary if control was adequate, or if trees are nearing harvest.
-Consult your county cooperative extension agent to determine if trees need to be retreated.
+Consult your local N.C.
+Cooperative Extension agent to determine if trees need to be retreated.
 Often only a single pesticide application is required in a rotation to give adequate control.

 The May / June application of Dimethoate and Mavrik to control rosette buds can also control the balsam twig aphid.
 The twig aphid actively feeding and reproducing through May and is laying eggs in June.
 When trees are successfully treated for rosette bud mites, twig aphids are also killed and no eggs are produced.
 The following spring, balsam twig aphid treatments can typically be skipped.
-Check with your local cooperative extension agent to help make the assessments.
+Check with your local N.C.
+Cooperative Extension agent to help make the assessments.

 The elongate hemlock scale can also be controlled in June as crawlers of the scale are moving onto the new growth at that time.